navneethtripathy/NIWE_Parser/README.md

    This mathematically determines the vertical wind speed gradient.

 3. **Wind Rose Generation**:
    By coupling the detected Wind Speed (`ws_col`) and Wind Direction (`wd_col`) channels, the engine groups the data into directional sectors and speed bins.
-The valid intersections are mapped onto a polar coordinate system using `WindroseAxes` to generate a directional frequency distribution.
+The valid intersections are mapped onto a polar coordinate system using `WindroseAxes` to generate a beautiful directional frequency distribution.

 4. **Anomaly Detection via Correlation**:
    The `plot_correlation_heatmap` function computes the Pearson correlation matrix across all numeric wind data columns.
 This highlights inconsistencies, such as iced anemometers (where correlation drops between redundant sensors at the same height).